Recovering a time-homogeneous stock price process from perpetual option prices: Examples

-It follows that for $x \geq 1/2$, $\eta(x)^2 \equiv (x \sigma(x))^2 = 2rx^2$.
+It follows that for $x \geq1/2$, $\eta(x)^2 \equiv(x \sigma(x))^2 = 2rx^2$.
 As before we have

-is consistent with the observed put prices, but we need to describe what happens when $X$ hits 1/2.

-The probability that the process ever goes below 1/2 is zero, else the put with strike $K=1/2$ would have positive value.
-The process cannot be absorbed at 1/2 as this would conflict with the idea that the discounted price process is a martingale, or equivalently $dX_t = rX_t dt + dM_t$, for a local martingale $M_t$.
-Instead, the time-change $\Gamma$ includes a multiple of the local time at $s(1/2)=-2 \ln 2$.

-In fact $g''/g$ is constant for $y > s(1/2)$ and equal to zero for $y < s(1/2)$.
-The process $\Gamma_u$ is a linear combination of $O^+_u$ and $L_u^{-2 \ln 2}$, where $O^+_u$ is the amount of time spent by the Brownian motion above $s(1/2)$ before time $u$.
 It is easy to check using It\^{o}'s formula that $e^{-r \Gamma_u} g(B_u)$ is a martingale in this case.
-The process $Z_t = B_{A_t}$ is `sticky' at $s(1/2)$ (this time in the sense of a one-sided sticky Brownian motion, see Warren~\cite{War}) and this property is inherited by $X=s(Z)$. } \end{eg}
+The process $Z_t = B_{A_t}$ is ``sticky'' at $s(1/2)$ (this time in the sense of a~one-sided sticky Brownian motion; see Warren~\cite{War}) and this property is inherited by $X=s(Z)$. \end{eg}

 There is a third case, where $\varphi(\underline{x}+)< \infty$, but $\varphi'(x+)=\infty$.